SichangHe/igem-2022-dku-backup/src/attributions.md

 and Marcia B. France, DKU Dean of Undergraduate Studies.
 Thanks to free licenses provided by SnapGene.

+## Wet Lab support

+Thanks to Dr. Jin Miao, Dr. Yingxue Li for advising our wet lab experiments.
+Thanks to our PI, Prof Linfeng Huang, for providing valuable advice and supervision throughout the project.

 ## Communications support

 Thanks to Dr. Floyd